-With 1.2 million supporters, TREA Senior Citizens League (TSCL) is one of the nation’s largest nonpartisan seniors groups
+With 1.2 million supporters, TREA Senior Citizens League (TSCL) is one of the nation’s largest nonpartisan seniors groups.

 TSCL was first established as a special project of The Retired Enlisted Association (TREA).
 On January 1, 1995, TSCL became an independent 501[c] citizens’ action organization.
 Read our full history.

-The TSCL Board of Directors and staff are all dedicated to helping seniors.
+The TSCL Board of Trustees and staff are all dedicated to helping seniors.
 The following services provided by TSCL are considered primary and essential to the betterment of the quality of life of our nation’s senior citizens:

 Distribution of public awareness and educational materials,

 Enlistment of senior citizens in grass-roots lobbying campaigns on issues affecting retirees (civilian and military), and